cscvlab/VoxelReconstruction-NAS/README.md

 based on Neural Architecture Search.
 Submitted to ICPR2022.

 ## Methodology
-We complete the end-to-end neural network for 3D model reconstruction task by classifying binary voxels.
+We complete the end-to-end neural network for 3D model reconstruction task by classifying binary voxels and utilizing the technology of neural architecture search (NAS).
-Compared to other signed distance field (SDF) prediction or binary classification networks, our method achieves significantly higher reconstruction accuracy using fewer network parameters.
+Compared to other signed distance field (SDF) prediction or binary classification methods, our method achieves significantly higher reconstruction accuracy using fewer network parameters.
 ![](IMGS/Fig1.png)
 ![](IMGS/Fig3.png)